TanatornZ/TanatornZ/README.md

 ## Hi I'm Tanatorn Intaphong

 - 🌱 I’m currently learning front-end developer and flutter
+- 🔭 I’m currently studying in Software Engineering at University of Phayao.
+- ⚡ Fun fact: I like to play guitar
 <!-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...